What's Included in the Price

 - QBCC waterproofing licence number

-- Membrane product specification including UV resistance rating
+- Membrane product specification including UV resistance rating and manufacturer data sheet

 - Compliance certificate on completion